Kent27/docs-emobiq/document/function/App/bbCodeToCanvas/bbCodeToCanvas.md

 ## Description

-Generate a canvas by following a specific format, canvas are mainly used for printing.
+Generates a canvas by following a specific format, canvas are mainly used for printing.

 ## Input / Parameter